-The recommended procedure under the code is set out below and the policies used by the business should conform to this basic structure.
-As stated above, these broad principles also apply to performance dismissals but not specifically where the dismissal relates to sickness or incapacity, the focus of which is on consultation with the employee about their medical condition, their treatment and prognosis, and any reasonable adjustments that the employer should make.
+The recommended procedure under the code and the policies used by the business should conform to this basic structure.
+As stated above, these principles apply to misconduct and performance dismissals but not specifically where the dismissal relates to sickness or incapacity.
+The focus in the latter case is on consultation with the employee about their medical condition, their treatment and prognosis, and any reasonable adjustments that the employer should make.
 For details on this, see the relevant factsheets.

-The rest of this factsheet is concerned with disciplinary action.
+The rest of this factsheet is concerned with disciplinary action in the two areas to which the code applies.
 The general principles are as follows:

-- Disciplinary and grievance policies should be laid out in writing. - Where possible, employees should be involved in the development of policies. - Managers should be made aware of them. - Often formal action is necessary, but what is reasonable or justified will depend on the size and resources of the employer.
+- Disciplinary policies should be laid out in writing. - Where possible, employees should be involved in the development of policies. - Managers should be made aware of them. - Often formal action is necessary, but what is reasonable or justified will depend on the size and resources of the employer.